etiennepinchon/magixjs/README.md

 * No stress, no anxiety, only friendly coding!

 #############################################
-# Help

-To find help visit:
+# Help: you are not alone!

 [Documentation](https://magixjs.com/learn)
 [Twitter](https://twitter.com/magixjs)
 [Facebook](https://www.facebook.com/magixjs/)